paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-003-general-powers-and-functions.md

 <a id="section-130g"></a>
 ## § 130g.
-Renumbered § 394]
+Oversight of sensitive activities of the Department of Defense.
+**(a) Requirement.—** The Secretary of Defense shall keep the congressional defense committees fully and currently informed of Department of Defense sensitive activities.

+**(b) Notification.—** In addition to the requirement under subsection (a), the Secretary shall submit to the congressional defense committees a written notification of any compromise or failure of a sensitive activity of the Department of Defense by not later than 48 hours after the date on which the Secretary determines that such a compromise or failure has occurred.

+**(c) Procedures.—** The Secretary, in consultation with the congressional defense committees, shall establish and submit to such committees procedures for complying with the requirements of subsections (a) and (b), including clearly established reporting thresholds and timelines for the prompt delivery of written notifications consistent with the national security of the United States and the protection of operational security.
+The Secretary shall promptly notify the congressional defense committees in writing of any changes to such procedures at least 14 days prior to the adoption of any such changes.

+**(d) Sensitive Activities Defined.—** In this section, the term “Department of Defense sensitive activities” means operations, actions, activities, or programs of the Department of Defense that if compromised, could have enduring adverse effects on United States foreign policy, Department of Defense activities, or military operations, or cause significant embarrassment to the United States, its allies, or the Department of Defense.
+Such activities are generally handled through special access, compartmented, or other sensitive control mechanisms.

+### Statutory Notes

+#### Prior Provisions
+A prior section 130g was renumbered [section 394 of this title](./chapter-019-cyber-and-information-operations-matters.md#section-394).

+#### Application of Notifications
+Pub.
+L. 119–60, div.
+A, title XVI, § 1622(b), Dec.
+18, 2025, 139 Stat.
+1182, provided that: “The Secretary of Defense shall— “(1) not later than 180 days after the date of the enactment of this Act [Dec.
+18, 2025], establish the procedures under subsection (c) of [section 130g of title 10](./chapter-003-general-powers-and-functions.md#section-130g), United States Code, as added by subsection (a) of this section; and “(2) not later than 90 days after the date of such establishment, begin making notifications under subsection (b) of such section 130g.”

+<a id="section-130g"></a>
+## § 130g.
+Notification requirements for waivers issued under Department of Defense guidance related to autonomy in weapon systems
+**(a) In General.—** The Secretary of Defense shall submit to the congressional defense committees written notification of any waiver under Department of Defense Directive 3000.09 (relating to autonomy in weapon systems), or any successor directive, by not later than 30 days after the date on which the waiver is issued.

+**(b) Elements.—** Each notification submitted under subsection (a) shall include the following:

+(1) The rationale for the waiver.

+(2) A description of the autonomous weapon system or technology covered by the waiver.

+(3) The anticipated duration of the waiver.

+**(c) Form.—** A notification under subsection (a) shall be submitted in unclassified form, but may include a classified annex, as the Secretary determines necessary.

+### Statutory Notes

+#### Prior Provisions
+A prior section 130g was renumbered [section 394 of this title](./chapter-019-cyber-and-information-operations-matters.md#section-394).

 <a id="section-130h"></a>
 ## § 130h.
-Prohibitions relating to missile defense information and systems
-**(a) Certain “Hit-to-kill” Technology and Telemetry Data.—** None of the funds authorized to be appropriated or otherwise made available for any fiscal year for the Department of Defense may be used to provide the Russian Federation with “hit-to-kill” technology and telemetry data for missile defense interceptors or target vehicles.

-**(b) Other Sensitive Missile Defense Information.—** None of the funds authorized to be appropriated or otherwise made available for any fiscal year for the Department of Defense may be used to provide the Russian Federation with—

-(1) information relating to velocity at burnout of missile defense interceptors or targets of the United States; or

-(2) classified or otherwise controlled missile defense information.

-**(c) Exception.—** The prohibitions in subsections (a) and (b) shall not apply to the United States providing to the Russian Federation information regarding ballistic missile early warning.

-**(d) Integration.—** None of the funds authorized to be appropriated or otherwise made available for any fiscal year for the Department of Defense may be obligated or expended to integrate a missile defense system of the Russian Federation or a missile defense system of the People’s Republic of China into any missile defense system of the United States.
+Repealed.
+Pub.
+L. 118–159, div.
+A, title XVI, § 1649(b)(1), Dec.
+23, 2024, 138 Stat.
+2199]

 ### Statutory Notes

-#### Amendments
-2022—Subsec. (e).
-Pub.
-L. 117–263 struck out subsec. (e).
-Text read as follows: “The prohibitions in subsections (a), (b), and (d) shall expire on January 1, 2026.”

-2021—Subsec. (e).
-Pub.
-L. 116–283 substituted “January 1, 2026” for “January 1, 2021”.

-2018—Subsec. (e).
-Pub.
-L. 115–232 substituted “January 1, 2021” for “January 1, 2019”.

-2016—Pub.
-L. 114–328, § 1682(a)(1)(C), added section catchline and struck out former section catchline which read as follows: “Prohibitions on providing certain missile defense information to Russian Federation”.

-Subsec. (c).
-Pub.
-L. 114–328, § 1081(a)(1), substituted “subsections (a) and (b)” for “subsection (a) and (b)”.

-Subsec. (d).
-Pub.
-L. 114–328, § 1682(a)(1)(B), added subsec. (d).
-Former subsec. (d) redesignated (e).

-Pub.
-L. 114–328, § 1081(a)(1), substituted “subsections (a) and (b)” for “subsection (a) and (b)”.

-Subsec. (e).
-Pub.
-L. 114–328, § 1682(a)(1)(A), (b), redesignated subsec. (d) as (e) and amended it generally.
-Prior to amendment, text read as follows: “The prohibitions in subsections (a) and (b) shall expire on January 1, 2017.”

-#### Certification Required for Russia and China To Tour Certain Missile Defense Sites
-Pub.
-L. 117–81, div.
-A, title XVI, § 1667, Dec.
-27, 2021, 135 Stat.
-2106, provided that: “(a) Certification.—Before the Secretary of Defense makes a determination with respect to allowing a foreign national of Russia or China to tour a covered site, the Secretary shall submit to the congressional defense committees [Committees on Armed Services and Appropriations of the Senate and the House of Representatives] a certification that—“(1) the Secretary has determined that such tour is in the national security interest of the United States, including the justifications for such determination; and “(2) the Secretary will not share any technical data relating to the covered site with the foreign nationals. “(b) Timing.—The Secretary may not conduct a tour described in subsection (a) until a period of 45 days has elapsed following the date on which the Secretary submits the certification for that tour under such subsection. “(c) Construction With Other Requirements.—Nothing in this section shall be construed to supersede or otherwise affect [section 130h of title 10](./chapter-003-general-powers-and-functions.md#section-130h), United States Code. “(d) Covered Site.—In this section, the term ‘covered site’ means any of the following:“(1) The combat information center of a naval ship equipped with the Aegis ballistic missile defense system. “(2) An Aegis Ashore site. “(3) A terminal high altitude area defense battery. “(4) A ground-based midcourse defense interceptor silo.”
+Section, added Pub.
+L. 114–92, div.
+A, title XVI, § 1671(a)(1), Nov.
+25, 2015, 129 Stat.
+1129; amended Pub.
+L. 114–328, div.
+A, title X, § 1081(a)(1), title XVI, § 1682(a)(1), (b), Dec.
+23, 2016, 130 Stat.
+2417, 2623, 2624; Pub.
+L. 115–232, div.
+A, title XVI, § 1678, Aug.
+13, 2018, 132 Stat.
+2161; Pub.
+L. 116–283, div.
+A, title XVI, § 1642, Jan.
+1, 2021, 134 Stat.
+4062; Pub.
+L. 117–263, div.
+A, title XVI, § 1653, Dec.
+23, 2022, 136 Stat.
+2949, prohibited the Department of Defense from using appropriated funds to provide the Russian Federation with “hit-to-kill” technology and telemetry data for missile defense interceptors or target vehicles and other sensitive missile defense information.
+See [section 5551 of this title](./chapter-551-missile-defense.md#section-5551).

 <a id="section-130i"></a>
 ## § 130i.
 Protection of certain facilities and assets from unmanned aircraft
-**(a) Authority.—** Notwithstanding [section 46502 of title 49](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title49-section46502&num=0&edition=prelim), or any provision of title 18, the Secretary of Defense may take, and may authorize members of the armed forces and officers and civilian employees of the Department of Defense with assigned duties that include safety, security, or protection of personnel, facilities, or assets, to take, such actions described in subsection (b)(1) that are necessary to mitigate the threat (as defined by the Secretary of Defense, in consultation with the Secretary of Transportation) that an unmanned aircraft system or unmanned aircraft poses to the safety or security of a covered facility or asset.
+**(a) Authority.—** Notwithstanding [section 46502 of title 49](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title49-section46502&num=0&edition=prelim), or section 32, 1030, or 1367 or chapter 119 or 206 of title 18, the Secretary of Defense may take, and may authorize members of the armed forces and officers, civilian employees, and contractors of the Department of Defense with assigned duties that include safety, security, or protection of personnel, facilities, or assets, to take, such actions described in subsection (b)(1) that are necessary to mitigate the threat (as defined by the Secretary of Defense, in consultation with the Secretary of Transportation) that an unmanned aircraft system or unmanned aircraft poses to the safety or security of a covered facility or asset.

 **(b) Actions Described.—**